-63.84.
-If you reported or were considering making a report of sexual misconduct to [INSTITUTION], did [INSTITUTION] play a role by...123
+84. If you reported or were considering making a report of sexual misconduct to [INSTITUTION], did [INSTITUTION] play a role by...

+Prefer Not Does Not

-Yes No Prefer not to respond Does not apply
+Yes No to Respond Apply

-a Warning you that you could face lawsuits to respond арріу

 a.
-Warning you that you could face lawsuits

-from the person who harmed you?
+Warning you that you could face lawsuits from the person who harmed you?

 b.
 Threatening to file a lawsuit against you?

 c.
 Encouraging you to take a leave of absence?

 d.
 Encouraging you to transfer schools?

 e.
 Encouraging you to drop out of school?

 f.
 Other